 - No worries, that is exactly why we have created our deregistration service.

-- Using our online form, you do not need to be able to read the German official deregistration form.
+- Using our online form, you do not need to understand the official German deregistration form.

 To date, there are no official English translations of these forms.
 If you use our service, we will automatically translate everything for you.

-- you fill out the form in English and we will send the German original version to you – with your data on it.
+- you fill out the form in English and we will send the German version to you – with your data already filled in.

-- You will also receive instructions and this guide to help you.
+- You will also receive further instructions and have this guide to help you.

-- On request (see our Managed Service), we can also take care of everything else for you.
+- On request (see our Managed Services), we can also take care of the whole process for you.

-Some tips from previous users include: If you call an information hotline and the official does not speak English, simply call again, hoping someone else will pick up.
+Some tips from our previous users are: If you call an information hotline and the official does not speak English, simply call again, to see if someone else will pick up who speaks English.
 You can also ask to be transferred to someone who speaks English (“Könnten Sie mich bitte mit jemandem verbinden, der Englisch spricht?”).
-Alternatively, ask a friend to call them on your behalf.
+Alternatively, ask a German-speaking friend to call the citizen’s office on your behalf.

-You can always go to your local registration office in person to ask for help.
-However, be aware that there may be long waiting times, if you have not made an appointment.
-Make sure to bring all necessary documents (copy of your passport, etc).
-And, ideally, bring a German-speaking friend.
+You can also go to your local citizen’s office personally to ask for help.
+Be aware that there may be long waiting times, if you have not booked an appointment.
+Make sure to bring all necessary documents (copy of your passport, etc) and, ideally, have a German-speaking friend accompany you.